TRIMETHYLGLYCINE OR TMG

 Note, however, that dimethylglycine is not used as a supplement in nutritional balancing, as it is very yin in Chinese medical terms, which is harmful for a nutritional balancing program.
 Also, it is not as good as TMG, which has all the benefits of DMG, and more.

 Glycine.
 Glycine is the smallest of the amino acids.
 This is important in subtle ways.
-It very in the formation of collagen, among other functions.
+It is very important in the formation of collagen, among other functions.
 Collagen is the most abundant protein in the human body and used for connective tissue such as tendons, ligaments, cartilage, arteries, veins, and most other similar structures.

 Glycine, in larger doses of up to 3000 mg daily, has been found helpful for sleep and alertness.
 I do not use such large doses, but it could be tried if nothing else works.
 Perhaps this is why TMG helps some people rest.